 After 4 years of living here, I have a certain respect for Jamaican drivers.
-It takes some skill to navigate a junction when the lights are out, spliff in one hand, phone in other.
-Let alone managing to balance a goat on the roof, or driving round Barbican Roundabout backwards at speed, or ride a motorbike with one leg, all of which I’ve recently seen.
+It takes skill to navigate a junction when the lights are out, spliff in one hand, phone in other.
+Let alone to balance a goat on the roof, or drive round Barbican roundabout backwards, or ride a motorbike with one leg, all of which I’ve recently seen.
 But the recent death of a 6 year old boy known to our nanny, just cannot leave my mind.

 With taxis and cars pulling over constantly in Kingston, without indicating, it’s hideously easy for the next car to pull out in frustration to overtake, with no idea the car in front stopped to let someone cross the road.

 Last week an unaccompanied 6 year old boy was walking to school.
 I don’t know where he was crossing the road, but I can’t stop imagining how easily the accident happened.
-One driver stopped to let him cross, and the next car overtook hitting the child at full whack.
-A moment of kindness that heralded the end of a child’s life and the beginning of a lifelong hell for the driver.
+One driver stopped to let him cross, and the next car overtook and hit the child at full whack.
+One moment of intended kindness ended a child’s life and started a lifelong hell for the driver who hit him.

-Don’t let your little act of kindness herald the end of someone’s life.
+Don’t always let pedestrians cross, it might not be safe for them.
 And if the car in front of you randomly stops, mi beg yuh – tek time, tek time…